 No Enrollment Fees

-Deferred Entry of Judgement (DEJ) Online Courses, Live Group Sessions professionally constructed "At-Home" Accredited Program.
+Deferred Entry of Judgement (DEJ) Courses.
+Live "In-Person" Group Sessions.
+Professionally Constructed Programs.

 Why Court Ordered Classes?

 Established in 2007 we are the first and only court accepted program to offer live video group sessions.
 We have no hidden fees or costs.
 No registration fees.
-Each of our students, upon registration, will receive a """"Proof of Enrollment"""" without any additional paperwork costs.
-Our Deferred Entry of Judgement (DEJ) Diversion Courses are all in a live video Classroom Environment from the comfort of your home.
+Each of our students, upon registration, will receive a "Proof of Enrollment" without any additional paperwork costs.
+Our Deferred Entry of Judgement Courses are all in a Classroom Environment from the comfort of your home.

 Material For Court

-Take care of your Court Ordered Classes online
+Take care of your Court Ordered Classes At-Home

 DEFERRED ENTRY OF JUDGMENT (DEJ)

 Deferred Entry of judgment (DEJ) is designed for a population of non-sophisticated drug offenders, who enter a plea of “guilty” or “nolo contender” (no contest) to legally-specified drug related charges.
 The offenders are ordered to participate in a program of drug education and basic counseling, generally for a period of about 3 – 12 months.
 They are also placed on DEJ probation, usually for 12-18 months, where their performance is monitored by a special DEJ Deputy Probation Officer or DPO.
 The DPOs monitor treatment progress, and monitor any new arrests, reporting it to the Court, and recommending potential, subsequent Court actions.
-Court Ordered Classes provides the Probation Officer, along with the Court, Proof of Enrollment and Progress Reports for all of our enrolled participants.
+Court Ordered Classes, upon participant request can provide the Probation Officer, along with the Court, Proof of Enrollment and Progress Reports for all of our enrolled participants.

 Offenders satisfactorily completing DEJ probation additionally benefit by having their guilty or nolo pleas dismissed at the end of the probation term, relieving them of the legal obligation to report said conviction.